fjoerge/Leaf-Blower-Revolution-Helper/README.md

 - Game 1280x720
 - Game Screen x2198|y695 (Game Window Title Bar Top Left)
 - Game Client x2206|y726 (Game Window Top Left)

-!
-USING SOMETHING FROM HERE IN SEASONS WILL MOST LIKELY GET YOU BANNED !

-Every Helper here is only intended to be used in solo mode